-- (1) To allow the Local Plan to proceed to the Publication stage - (2) To comply with the requirements of Regulation 19 of The Town and Country Planning (Local Planning) (England) Regulations 2012, as amended. - (3) To comply with the requirements of Regulation 22 of The Town and Country Planning (Local Planning) (England) Regulations 2012, as amended. - (4) To allow Council to ratify the decision of the Executive on a matter of Council policy.
+- (1) To allow the Local Plan to proceed to the Publication stage - (2) To comply with the requirements of Regulation 19 of The Town and Country Planning (Local Planning) (England) Regulations 2012, as amended. - (3) To comply with the requirements of Regulation 22 of The Town and Country Planning (Local Planning) (England) Regulations 2012, as amended. - (4) To consider the comments and recommendations of the Executive. - (5) In order to allow necessary changes to the Local Plan to be agreed as part of the Examination Process except for the housing number.